Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can cause employees to be uninspiring at work, inside the organization and in the overall job market.
+Lack of personal growth could make employees less competitive at work, inside the organization and in the overall job market.

 How Can You Keep Your Competitive?

-- Continuing Your Education: Take further courses, certifications or degree programs that are relevant to the profession.
+- Continue Your Education: Complete additional classes, certificates or degrees programs that relate to the profession.

 Negativity

-- Concentrate on sustainability: Look at how work contributes to sustainability.
+- Be aware of sustainability: See how the work you do contributes to sustainability.

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, mistakes and internal resentment.
-While it’s essential to apply oneself but committing to a level that goes beyond one’s capability will lead to less productivity and the expected outcomes.
+The majority of the time, commitment to too much can lead to burnout, mistakes, and internal resentment.
+Although it’s necessary to work hard to the fullest extent, committing beyond one’s capabilities is likely to result in lower efficiency and less desirable results.

 - Practicing Time Management Techniques